 [Fig. 1] DOT’s plan to upgrade the Concourse’s infrastructure.
 As you can see, the plan does nothing for buses, and still preserves six lanes of general traffic.

-How can we transform the Concourse from a car-oriented thoroughfare to a people-oriented thoroughfare?
+How can we transform the Concourse from a car-oriented arterial to a people-oriented street?
 Here’s an idea:

 [Fig. 2] A truly complete Concourse.

 This concept retains curbside parking (with limitations, explained later) and one travel lane on the service road.
 To discourage speeding, all travel lanes will be 10 feet wide.
 Buses will no longer mix with general traffic; instead, they’ll run on their own lanes on the main road (ideally with automated enforcement).
-There will be bus stations on the median of the main road – ideally 125 feet long to fit two articulated buses (though dedicated bus lanes should ameliorate the bunching and gap issues endemic to the Bx1 and Bx2).
+There will be bus stations on the median of the main road – ideally 125 feet long to fit two articulated buses (though dedicated bus lanes should mitigate the bunching and gapping issues on the Bx1 and Bx2).
 The BxM4 will also use the bus lanes, improving reliability.